 Sulforaphane is associated with strong blood vessels and a reduced risk of cardiovascular disease.
 A 2015 review published in Oxidative Medicine and Cellular Longevity found that sulforaphane's anti-inflammatory capabilities may help protect against hypertension, atherosclerosis, stroke and myocardial infarction.

-The risks for eating cauliflower are generally minimal.
-Like other cruciferous vegetables, cauliflower can make you gassy or bloated.
+The risks from eating cauliflower are generally minimal.
+Like other cruciferous vegetables, cauliflower can make some people feel gassy or bloated.

-According to The Ohio State University Wexner Medical Center, people taking blood-thinning medications should watch their intake of green leafy vegetables including cauliflower, since the vegetable's vitamin K content may interfere with the medication's effectiveness.
+According to The Ohio State University Wexner Medical Center, people taking warfarin (Coumadin), a blood-thinning medication, should watch their intake of green leafy vegetables including cauliflower, since the vegetable's vitamin K content may interfere with the medication's effectiveness.
 It's fine to include these nutritious vegetables in your diet, but keep your intake of foods rich in vitamin K consistent from week to week, experts recommend.

 Steaming and broiling are probably the most common ways to cook cauliflower, but they can leave the vegetable mushy and bland.
-Mangieri suggests roasting, sautéing and eating it raw to retain more flavor.
+That's why Mangieri suggests roasting, sautéing and eating it raw to retain more flavor.
 The shape of the florets and their mild taste make them perfect for dipping into dressings and sauces.

-Here are Mangieri's suggestions for incorporating this healthy veggie into your diet:
+Here are Mangieri's suggestions for including this versatile veggie in your diet:

 - Cut it up and eat it raw, plain or with hummus or low-fat ranch dressing.

-- Roast it with a small amount of olive oil, or use it in a stir-fry.
+- Roast the vegetable with a small amount of olive oil, or use it in a stir-fry.

 - Mash cauliflower as a substitute for mashed potatoes.

-- Use riced cauliflower in place of flour as the main ingredient to make pizza crust.
+- Use riced cauliflower in place of flour as the main ingredient in a homemade pizza crust.

-- Top it with breadcrumbs and bake in the oven for a wonderful healthy side dish.
+- Top it with breadcrumbs and bake in the oven for a tasty, healthy side dish.